Are these not the cutest cards?

 Use blank cards or create your own by cutting a sheet of 8.5×11-inch card stock in half and then scoring and folding it in half again.

-Create Christmas designs from your buttons, using felt, ribbon and other embellishments to add interest.
+Create Christmas designs from your buttons, using felt, ribbon, and other embellishments to add interest for adorable Christmas cards.

 Don’t be afraid to layer buttons on top of each other.
 You probably won’t want to mail these anyway, and the 3D designs are a lot of fun!

-Use white glue to secure your buttons and lay flat to dry.
+Use white glue to secure your buttons and lay them flat to dry.

 Tie a ribbon around the spine of the card, and you’re done!

 Join us as we celebrate 101 Days of Christmas with new DIY projects, gift ideas, traditions and more every day from now through Christmas!